Configuration of Windows Update reboot notifications

 Conclusion

 There are many different settings to configure Windows Update for Business.
-In this blog I have only shown you how to configure the notifications for reboots.
+In this blog I have shown you how to configure the Windows Update reboot notifications for restarts so the experience is predictable for your users.
+Combine these policies with sensible update rings and a short pilot, and reboots stop being a source of surprise and support tickets.

 Stay healthy, Cheers